A note from Jillian:

 This is far and away the most personal piece I have ever created.
 I have always been moved by so many Victorian-era memory & mourning rings.
 They sometimes feature a locket of hair from a deceased loved one or a message in enamel—often to the effect “in memory of”.
 These sweet vintage momentos became the inspiration for a special new ring that is giving me purpose.
 Let me explain more...

-If you’ve been following Marrow for a while, you may remember a little over two years ago my sweet niece Kenadie started her 28-day battle with brain cancer that ended almost as swiftly as it began.
+If you’ve been following us for a while, you may remember early in the beginning of Marrow my sweet niece Kenadie started her 28-day battle with brain cancer that ended almost as swiftly as it began.
 It was shocking.
 My little sister–my only sister–lost her oldest daughter in less than a month.

 Kenadie was almost 11 then and this week on March 7th, she would be 13.
 There is an Everest-sized hole in all of our hearts.
 Of course, I am mourning the loss of one of the sweetest souls I ever loved and also mourning all of the things that she won’t get to experience.
 I also mourn for my mom and dad who lost their granddaughter, for our family who will never be the same again, and mostly for my sister, her husband and their 8-year-old daughter who lost her best friend.